 But looking at what other businesses are doing provides a much-needed reference point.

 So, let’s examine some survey results, which should provide some perspective.

 A recent survey from The Manifest asked 501 digital marketers how they invest in digital marketing.

-Survey results show that 99 per cent of businesses are planning to spend more money on digital marketing in the next year.
+Survey results show that 99 % of businesses are planning to spend more money on digital marketing in the next year.

-The survey also found that most businesses will allocate either 26-50 per cent or 51-75 per cent of their marketing budget to digital channels.
+The survey also found that most businesses will allocate either 26-50 % or 51-75 % of their marketing budget to digital channels.

 In addition, the survey found that most businesses plan to spend more on several digital marketing channels, but websites and social media marketing are the top priorities.

 The Manifest’s survey provides a good point of reference for business owners.

 However, most respondents came from companies with revenue in the tens or even hundreds of millions of dollars.